rgbenton/RPTree/README.md

 # RPTree
 This project explores Rare Pattern Assocation Mining by taking advantage of the FP-Tree data structure.
-The goal is to accumulate all rare patterns (by our definition) within a given data set in a more efficient manner.
+The goal is to accumulate all rare patterns (by our definition) within a given transactional data set in a more efficient manner.

 # Getting Started